 Dr. Jane Goodall, world renowned primatologist, once said “Only if we understand can we care, only if we care we will help, only if we help shall they be saved.”
 Primates, such as Chimpanzees, have suffered unimaginable cruelty in the hands of the human race.

 It is truly frightening that the human race, the most intelligent creation on planet earth, capable of amazing characteristics such as empathy and reasoning, with the ability to contemplate on the consequences of their actions, often times chooses to be so incredibly cruel, destructive, and apathetic.

 Many scientists believe in evolution, thus it is truly shocking and rather difficult to understand why they would choose to perform the most horrifying experiments for the sake of medical research on chimpanzees, said to have 98.6% similar DNA to humans.

-For those of us who believe in creation, it is even more shocking that some who claim to believe in God would cause so much pain and suffering to marvelous beautiful and intelligent creatures, such as Chimps, and animals in general, whose lives belong to the Creator.
+For those of us who believe in Creation, it is even more shocking that there are some individuals who claim to believe in God and yet cause pain and suffering to marvelous, beautiful and intelligent, creatures whose lives belong to the Creator.

 We are intelligent individuals, we have the ability to meditate how our actions are affecting the planet and all of the life forms with which we share the earth, please make the decision today to make a positive mark on this beautiful earth.

 For more Information on how to contribute to Save the Chimps, the Jane Goodall Institute and NAPSA please follow the links provided below: